bailessm/PythonOnAWS/Readme.md

 ## Task 1: Lab Preparation

-### Task 1.1: Create a Sandbox lab in AWS Labs

-Sandbox accounts are great to test resources.
-The advantages that it allows is that it cleans up anything created when you end the lab.
-Another advantage is that you can create resources that would not be allowed in your Isengard account, like public S3 buckets.

-The disadvantages are that the sandbox labs only last for 12 hours, so you may need to recreate your resources if the lab expires before you are done.
-Also, not all services and features are enabled in the AWS Labs environment yet so you may run into issues for certain services.

-1. Click on the link to view the [Sandbox](https://labs.awstc.com/blueprints/Sandbox) template on AWS Labs.

-1. Choose the latest blueprint version.

-1. Choose <span style="background-color:#ec7211; font-weight:bold; font-size:.7em; color:white; position:relative; top:-1px; padding-top:5px; padding-bottom:5px; padding-left:20px; padding-right:20px;white-space: nowrap;">**Create lab**</span>

-1. Choose the **Lab Region**, these instructions should work in any region, but have been thoroughly in **us-west-2**.

-1. Choose <span style="background-color:#ec7211; font-weight:bold; font-size:.7em; color:white; position:relative; top:-1px; padding-top:5px; padding-bottom:5px; padding-left:20px; padding-right:20px;white-space: nowrap;">**Session UI**</span>

-1. Choose <span style="background-color:#34A853; font-weight:bold; font-size:.7em; color:white; border-radius:2px; padding-left:20px; padding-right:20px; padding-top:5px; padding-bottom:5px;white-space: nowrap;">**Start lab**</span>

-1. Choose <span style="background-color:#000; font-weight:bold; font-size:.7em; color:white; position:relative; top:-1px; padding-top:5px; padding-bottom:5px; padding-left:20px; padding-right:20px; white-space: nowrap;">**Open Console** <i class="fas fa-external-link-alt"></i></span>

-### Task 1.2: Launch the base VPC and IAM role stack in AWS CloudFormation
+This lab was written with a common IDE in mind, AWS Cloud9.
+You can use any IDE that you want, but you may have to install tools such as Python and AWS SAM CLI to complete the instructions.

+If you want to use Cloud9, this task will walk you through launching an AWS CloudFormation template that creates the network, Cloud9 environment, and IAM roles that will be used.

-8. On the navigation bar, in the unified search bar, search for and choose `CloudFormation`
+1. On the navigation bar, in the unified search bar, search for and choose `CloudFormation`

 1. Choose <span style="background-color:fff; font-weight:bold; font-size:.7em; color:#545b64; position:relative; top:-1px; border-color:#545b64; border-radius:2px; border-width:1px; border-style:solid; padding-top:5px; padding-bottom:5px; padding-left:20px; padding-right:20px;white-space: nowrap;">**Create stack** <i class="fas fa-caret-down"></i></span>